Gravitational wave propagation in bigravity in the late universe: Acknowledgments

 \section{Acknowledgments}

-We are grateful to S.~Castrignano, R.~Oliveri, and A.~Tagliacozzo for helpful discussions.
+We are grateful to S.~Castrignano, R.~Oliveri, I.D.~Saltas, and A.~Tagliacozzo for helpful discussions, and to an anonymous referee for their constructive feedback.
 ASO acknowledges financial support from the fellowship PIF21/237 of the UPV/EHU.
 MdC acknowledges support from INFN iniziativa specifica GeoSymQFT.
 This work has been supported by the Basque Government Grant \mbox{IT1628-22} and by the Grant PID2021-123226NB-I00 (funded by MCIN/AEI/10.13039/501100011033 and by ``ERDF A way of making Europe'').